 3. Overseas workers don’t feel like the heroes they are portrayed to be in books and movies and churches.
 They feel like ordinary people doing what God has called them to do just like you are doing in your home town.

 4. They do heroic things around the world but only with God’s strength.
 Workers overseas daily depend on God for wisdom and strength and help.
-God provides the ability to all things and we strive to live in that every day.
+God provides the ability to all things in global missions and we strive to live in that every day.

 5. These families really do need you to support them.
 Prayer, finances, smiles, notes… every single effort from the body of Christ helps them do their jobs better.
 Knowing that the family of God is working together at home and abroad helps them feel like they are a part of the team even when they are way out in remote places working all alone.

 6. Overseas families get lonely.
 It is a hard job to move to another country, leave your family, start fresh in a new culture, sell everything, travel to far away places, learn a new language and adjust your family to life on distant shores.
 Being fully surrounded by new things can be very overwhelming and extremely lonely.